ShopFloor Solutions

 Cross-department impact visibility

-See which improvements in one department unblock systems in others.
-Fixing CSR intake unlocks sales conversion.
-The chain is visible.
+See which improvements in one department unblock systems in others - the chain is visible.

 Handoff integrity tracking